qatoolkit/qatoolkit-engine-bombardier-net/README.md

 - **This library is an early alpha version**
 - Currently tested for GET, POST, PUT and DELETE HTTP methods.
 Need to extend support.
+- NTLM authentication is currently not possible because of the Bombardier limitations.

 ## License